MicrosoftDocs/bot-docs/articles/bot-framework-azure-proactive-bot.md

 ## Receiving a message from the user and adding it to an Azure Storage Queue

-The following sample code demonstrates how the proactive bot:
+This code sample demonstrates how the proactive bot:
 1. Receives the message from the user.
 2. Adds it to an Azure Storage Queue.
 3. Sends back an acknowledgment to the user.